First Statistical Detection of MgII-traced Cool Gas Outflows with JWST Towards Cosmic Dawn: Results

-Furthermore, we find that the cool outflow velocities in the literature varies with the properties of galaxies.
-For instance, vigorous starbursts in merging galaxies can drive outflows up to $\sim 1000~\rm km,s^{-1}$ \citep{Davis2023}, whereas quiescent galaxies exhibit slower winds \citep{Valentino2025}.
-The mean outflow velocity measured from our individual spectra (mostly at $3<z<4$) are consistent with the scaling relation of \citet{Yu2025}, which was established using low-redshift star-forming main sequence (SFMS) galaxies.
+The mean outflow velocity measured from our individual spectra (mostly at $3<z<4$) are consistent with the scaling relation of \citet{Yu2025}, which was established by stacking low-redshift star-forming main sequence (SFMS) galaxies.
 Nonetheless, our stacked results yield systematically higher velocities, particularly at the low-mass end.
 Although we have claimed that the measurement in the low-mass bin of $1<z<2$ sample could be affected by numerical instability, the elevated velocities in higher-redshift low-mass bins appear robust.
 This indicates that the high-redshift JWST galaxies in our study may be experiencing more intense, bursty star formation, potentially driving stronger outflows \citep{Looser2025, Clarke2025, Lyu2025}.
 This also suggests that the dynamics of the cool gas outflows before the cosmic noon may differ fundamentally from those in the low-redshift universe.

-Crucially, thanks to the large and deep JWST sample, we provide statistical constraints on the velocities of cool gas outflows in low-mass ($M_* \lesssim 10^{9.5}~\rm{M_\odot}$) galaxies at $z > 3$.
-These measurements in the low-mass, high-redshift regime are vital for constraining feedback models, as they probe the numerous progenitors of today's typical galaxies during their most active growth phases.
+Crucially, we provide statistical constraints on the velocities of cool gas outflows in low-mass ($M_* \lesssim 10^{9.5}~\rm{M_\odot}$) galaxies at $z > 3$ and towards cosmic dawn.
+These measurements are vital for constraining feedback models, as they probe the numerous progenitors of today's typical galaxies during their most active growth phases.
 While there is some evidence for an evolution in the $v_{\rm out}-M_*$ relation from $z<1$ (literature) to $z \approx 2$, we find no significant further evolution at higher redshifts ($z > 3$).

-Figure~\ref{fig:v_vs_z} presents another view of our results, showing the outflow velocity as a function of cosmic time.
-At first glance, the evolution of our measured outflow velocities (star symbols) with redshift appears complex, with no simple monotonic trend.
-However, this is primarily a consequence of selection effects, as the mean stellar mass of our stacked samples generally decreases with increasing redshift, which is clearly visualized by the color-coding of the data points.
-This figure starkly illustrates the unique contribution of our work: providing the statistically-derived outflow velocity measurements for typical star-forming galaxies at $z>3$ and on the approach to the Cosmic Dawn.
+We further examine the outflow velocity as a function of cosmic time in Appendix C (Figure \ref{fig:v_vs_z}).